Skip to main content

 Typical Estate Planning Documents

 Each of the following documents serves a different purpose and should be completed to accomplish your estate planning goals.
-Below you will find details about what each document does, how it benefits you and your estate, and how much drafting the document typically costs.
+Below, you will find details about what each document does, how it benefits you and your estate, and the typical cost of drafting the document.

 1. Last Will and Testament